 Place blueberries in the pot of your slow cooker.
 Cover with the lid and turn slow cooker on HIGH.
-Cook 1 hour*.
+Cook 1 hour (SEE NOTES).
 Remove lid and stir.
-(If starting with blueberry puree, skip this step)
+(If starting with blueberry puree, skip this step.)

 Keeping your slow cooker set to LOW, cook for 3-4 hours, giving the blueberry puree a good stir every hour or so, and making sure you replace the lid keeping it cracked.
 After 3 hours check your butter.
 If it is about at the consistency you want, stir in the sugar, honey, lemon juice, lemon zest, cinnamon, nutmeg, and salt.